mwengren/NCWCP-python-workshop/README.md

 ### By [Kriti Bhargava](https://cisess.umd.edu/meet-our-scientists/kriti-bhargava/) and [Eviatar Bach](http://eviatarbach.com/)
 ---

-A four hour crash course in Python focusing on reading and visualizing data-sets used in earth sciences.
+A four hour crash course in Python focusing on reading and visualizing data-sets used in Earth sciences.
 The material here has been modified from the courses taught earlier by [Rebekah Esmaili](http://www.rebekahesmaili.com).

 ---